Leeianiop/TimeyBot/README.md

 Music Player,
 Pomodoro Tracker.
 ## Why Timey

-The button on top of the case can be customized to any head; this file includes a dog head and a cat head.
+It began when I was studying for exams; I always needed a study tool that was a time tracker and doubled as an audio player.
+Sure, there were phone apps to do so, but i kept finding myself scrolling whenever I go check on it.
+You could say I had been planing to make Timey for a long time
 It features all-in-one functions and can be built on to add your own Songs, Functions, Design and more.
 I made it specifically so that it doubles as a study partner, with time tracking and task reminder features and no distractions from other apps.
 ## BOM

 | Component | Description | Unit Price | Qty | Total |